dariasof/protein-transformer/README.md

 analysis to study how structural information emerges across model scale and training dynamics.

-**Status:** 5M model trained (validation perplexity 14.36), with embeddings that recover SCOP fold structure well above chance (k-NN lift ≈ 0.48 over a hypergeometric baseline).
-Training 20M model next.
+**Status:** 5M and 20M models trained.
+Both recover SCOP fold structure from sequence alone, well above chance.
+Contact-map evaluation set built (90 proteins from ProteinNet); attention analysis pipeline in progress.
 ---

 ## What this project is